Prophetic Scriptures of Jesus' Suffering and Resurrection

 Luk 24:46 And said unto them, Thus it is written, and thus it behoved Christ to suffer, and to rise from the dead the third day:

-So if Jesus said His suffering and resurrection was written, the scriptures have to be in the original ancient Hebrew text.
-He also narrowed down the search to the Law of Moses, the prophets, and the psalms.
+So if Jesus said His suffering and resurrection were written, the Scriptures have to be in the original ancient Hebrew text.
+His disciples confirmed them (Joh 2:19-22).
+They "believed " the (third day) "scripture."
+And later on, so did the apostle Paul (1Co 15:4).
+Jesus also narrowed down the search to the Law of Moses, the prophets, and the psalms.

 The law of Moses and the book of psalms have no contextual reference to one suffering and rising the third day.
 The prophets, and specifically the prophet Hosea, has two verses that do have contextual references to suffering and rising the third day - Hosea 6:1 and Hosea 6:2.
 Notice here from the King James version: